wolfgangr/solarlog2sql/README.md

 I think other wrappers, like directory scanning, crontab an whatever might fit this as well

+## Database tuning

+The mariadb manual recommend Aria table engine to be preferred over the old MySQL MyIsam
+I tried this and got a tremendous performance penalty at bulk loading.
+Rebuilding the minute data for 2 years logging of a 10 INV / 14 MPP plant took several days
+- whent it was a matter of two hours before.

+I found that TRANSACTIONAL=0 does the trick and increases update speed by a factor of 100 ...
+150 (sic!)
+ROW_FORMAT=FIXED may or may not give some extra improvements on recent versions.
+I enclose database definition files for both.
+You also may use
+alter table days ENGINE=Aria TRANSACTIONAL=0 ROW_FORMAT=FIXED ;
+alter table days ENGINE=MyISAM ;
+to switch and play with table structure.
+It works fine within a couple of seconds on 3 Mio row / 250 MB tables

+## Roadmap and Ideas ##

+my plan is to add logging from different sources into a single data format
+and provide consistent evaluation views for monitoring photovoltaic plant performance.

+With hindsight, maybe the import of flat csv tables might be much easier with SQL command
+	LOAD DATA INFILE
+However, the not normalized minYYMMDD.csv files are not so easy to pull apart in SQL.

 ## Motivation

 In early days of photovoltaic, Solarlog(TM) was an excellent, lean, stable, relaible product